docker/docs/get-started/part3.md

 - Work through containerizing an application in [Part 2](part2.md).
 - Make sure that Kubernetes is enabled on your Docker Desktop:
   - **OSX**: click the Docker icon in your menu bar and make sure there's a green light beside 'Kubernetes is Running'
-  - **Windows**: right-click the Docker icon in the system tray and navigate to Settings, and make sure there's a green light beside 'Kubernetes is Running'.
+  - **Windows**: click the Docker icon in the system tray and navigate to Kubernetes, and make sure there's a green light beside 'Kubernetes is Running'.

-  If Kubernetes isn't running, follow the instructions in Part 1 of this tutorial to finish setting it up.
+  If Kubernetes isn't running, follow the instructions in [Part 1](part1.md) of this tutorial to finish setting it up.

 ## Introduction